Malaysia's top 40 foods

 Courtesy LWYang/Creative Commons/Flickr

-A staple of Malaysian cuisine, laksa eateries have been migrating abroad in recent years, making appearances in Bangkok, Shanghai and further afield.
+A staple of Malaysian cuisine, laksa eateries have been migrating abroad, making appearances in Bangkok, Shanghai and further afield.

 There are multiple variations.
 For anyone who enjoys a taste of the volcanic kind, this spicy noodle soup can get you there in its curry form.

-Note: Editor's note: This article was previously published in 2013.
-It was reformatted, updated and republished in 2017 and again in February 2021.